 It is best to understand the idea that the toilet is not a garbage can.
 In addition to wipes, we should not throw condoms, tampons, swabs, make-up disks, dental floss, food scraps, gum or wrappings.
 Place a trash can in the bathroom and thus avoid making the gesture of throwing anything down the toilet.

-In Gesdenia they are experts in community management and maintenance.
-They know perfectly all the incidents that can occur in a community of neighbors.
+At Gesdenia they are experts in community management and maintenance.
+They know perfectly all the incidents that can occur in a neighborhood community.
 Contact them on the phone 96 642 04 16.
-They are on Marqués de Campo Street, 37, 1st floor.
+They are on the Calle Marques de Campo, 37, 1st floor.